 - Ensure necessary ecological assessments are carried out and submitted as part of a planning application

 The key benefits are for:

 NOTE: It is important for users to note that the Wildlife Assessment Check is for guidance only.
 It is not designed to replace the judgement of a qualified professional ecologist about the potential wildlife impact of a development project.
 It has been developed for local authorities who have more limited in-house ecological capacity.
 Applicants should consult their local authority ecologist where they are present, to ensure that a proposed development does not require an ecological appraisal.

 The tool uses national species maps and triggers that do not always pick up local species data.
 In addition, although certain natural habitats are associated to protected and priority species, the tool does not hold information on ‘priority habitats’ (such as rivers, hedgerows and ancient woodlands) or Local Wildlife Sites that may need to be considered in terms of ecological impact.
-So we would always advise that the ecological consultant seeks additional information from the local environmental record centre and Local Wildlife Groups, as well as consider conducting a Preliminary Ecological Appraisal.
+So we would always advise that applicants and ecological consultants seek additional information from the local environmental record centre and Local Wildlife Groups, as well as consider conducting a Preliminary Ecological Appraisal.

 The Wildlife Assessment Check tool has been reviewed by the Partnership for Biodiversity in Planning and refined with feedback from users.
 We will continue to monitor the tool to ensure it is up to date and continue to welcome user feedback.*